-Donald R. Livingston represents large employers in all aspects of civil rights and employment discrimination law, with an emphasis on complex employment litigation.
-Since joining Akin Gump in 1993, he has served as defense litigation counsel in numerous fair employment class actions, including Gutierrez v.
+Donald R. Livingston represents large employers in all aspects of civil rights and employment discrimination law, with an emphasis on complex employment litigation, and representations before the EEOC.
+Since joining Akin Gump in 1993, he has served as defense litigation counsel in numerous fair employment class actions and EEOC pattern or practice cases, including Gutierrez v.
 Hooters, Inc., which The Washington Post termed EEOC’s “biggest defeat.”
+Mr. Livingston recently represented the Freeman Company in the first case to test the EEOC’s 2012 policy guidance on criminal and background checks, as well as testing the boundaries of Title VII of the Civil Rights Act of 1964.
+The Wall Street Journal covered the decision, stating that Freeman defeated “one of the [EEOC’s] most high-profile crusades.”

 Practice & Background